percyfal/pm/pm/luigi/README.md

 * Have tasks talk to a central planner so task lists can be easily monitored via a web page

+* Integrate with hadoop.
+This may be extremely easy: set the job runner for the JobTasks via the config file; by default, they use DefaultShellJobRunner, but could also use a (customized and subclassed?) version of `hadoop_jar.HadoopJarJobRunner`

 * How control the number of workers/threads in use?
 An example best explains the issue: alignment with `bwa aln` can be done with multiple threads. `bwa sampe` is single-threaded, and uses ~5.4GB